 There are some really great free resources online for getting to know SEO if it’s something you’re interested in learning more about.
 And it’s an online job that requires continual education because Google algorithms are always changing.

-It’s kind of wild when you think about the fact that social media management was non-existent just over a decade ago.
-But now, social media is such an important part of our lives that businesses and brands need someone to help them manage their online presence.
+This was a non-existent job a little over a decade ago, but now social media is such an important part of our lives that businesses and brands need someone to help them manage their online presence.

 Social media managers are responsible for developing a brand identity online that helps businesses connect with customers and grow their business.
-It involves task like:
+It involves tasks like:

 - Setting up accounts